Everest Base Camp Elevation

 To make Everest Base Camp Trek Difficulty less, there is enough acclimatization days.
 At least, you must take a day’s acclimatization during this trip.
 The acclimatization day helps you adjust with the climate of the higher place.
 More than that, you can consult with the trekking agency to keep the right duration for acclimatization.

 Next factor that determines the trek difficulty is the condition of the trekking trails.
-The trails of Everest Base Camp trek are well-defined and properly maintained.
+The trails to Everest Base Camp trek are well-defined and properly maintained.
 The tracks until you reach Gorakshep are in proper condition.
 The trails up to Everest Base Camp Elevation and Gorakshep might be a little challenging.

 This section has loose rocks on the one hand and on the other, they may be snow-covered in winter.
 Thus, the trekkers who are making this trek in winter, should walk cautiously.
 If not, you might face some accidents like sprains, cracks and fractures as well.